linode/docs/docs/security/securing-your-server.md

     ssh example_user@123.456.78.9

-Now you can administer your Linode with the new user account instead of `root`.
+Now you can administer your Linode from your new user account instead of `root`.
 Superuser commands can now be prefaced with `sudo`; for example, `sudo iptables -L`.
 Nearly all superuser commands can be executed with `sudo`, and all commands executed with `sudo` will be logged to `/var/log/auth.log`.

 ## Harden SSH Access

 By default, password authentication is used to connect to your Linode via SSH.
 A cryptographic key pair is more secure because a private key takes the place of a password, which is generally much more difficult to brute-force.
-In this section we'll create a key pair and configure the Linode to stop accepting passwords.
+In this section we'll create a key pair and configure the Linode to not accept passwords for SSH logins.

 ### Create an Authentication Key-pair